johnmaruska/johnmaruska.github.io/README.md

 ## TODO
-- Style links page
-- Home page
+- add something to give life to home page.
+Photos, emoji, etc
+- Move introduction out of raw HTML to a data file
+- create a footer section
+- add RSS feed support
 - consistent header across home, links, etc. Maybe resume?
 - Switch to a static site generator when this gets unwieldy
-- Look into printing to PDF.
-Followup, check resume scanners
+- Look into printing resume to PDF.
+Check scanner/auto-loader

 ## Acknowledgements